 Sarah Badr has been commissioned to create a site-specific sound installation as a continuation of the on-going programming occurring in MOCA’s South Stairwell.
 Badr’s practice focuses on world creation, complex natural phenomena, and algorithmic media.
-Her new sound piece will be accompanied online by an audio-visual animation.
 Within these works she will develop a visual language that uses procedural systems for simulation and spatialisation in graphics and sound that explores the association between form and place in new digital spaces.

 As a classically trained multi-instrumentalist and composer, Badr produces solo experimental works under the project name FRKTL.
 Her critically acclaimed album Excision After Love Collapses marks nearly a decade of fully independent, self-published work.